MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-01/README.md

 ---

-## Step 1: Confirm Docker Is Running
+## Step 1: Confirm Docker Desktop Is Running

+Docker Desktop is a free program that runs containers (self-contained software packages) on your computer.
+You need it running before you can start NiFi.

-Open Docker Desktop (or check your Docker engine) and make sure it is running.
-You should see the Docker whale icon in your menu bar or system tray.
+Open Docker Desktop from your Applications folder (macOS) or Start menu (Windows).
+Once it opens, you should see the Docker whale icon in your menu bar (macOS) or system tray (Windows).
+The icon means Docker is running and ready.

 If Docker is not installed, download it from https://www.docker.com/products/docker-desktop and follow the installation steps.
-You may need to restart your computer.
+The installer is straightforward.
+You may need to restart your computer after installing.

 ---

 ## Step 2: Open a Terminal in This Lab Folder

-Open a terminal (Terminal on macOS, Command Prompt or PowerShell on Windows, or the built-in terminal in VS Code) and navigate to this folder:
+A terminal is a text-based way to talk to your computer.
+Instead of clicking icons, you type commands.

+**Where to find a terminal:**
+- **macOS**: Open the "Terminal" app (in Applications > Utilities, or search for "Terminal")
+- **Windows**: Open "Command Prompt" or "PowerShell" (search in the Start menu)
+- **VS Code**: View menu > Terminal (or press Ctrl+` on Windows, Cmd+` on Mac)

+Once your terminal is open, you need to navigate to this lab folder.
+The command `cd` means "change directory" — it is like double-clicking a folder to go inside it.

+Type this command (adjust the path if you downloaded the workshop to a different location):

 ```
-cd day-02-repeatable-flows-and-provenance/01-labs/lab-01
+cd Documents/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-01
 ```

-You should see the `docker-compose.yml` file when you list the directory contents (`ls` on macOS/Linux, `dir` on Windows).
+**How to verify you are in the right place:**
+- On macOS/Linux, type `ls` and press Enter
+- On Windows, type `dir` and press Enter

+You should see a file called `docker-compose.yml` in the list.
+This is the recipe file that tells Docker how to run NiFi.

-If you see "file not found" errors, check your path.
+If you see "file not found" or "No such file or directory" errors, you are not in the right folder.
+Double-check the path and try again.
 You need to be inside the `lab-01` folder.

 ---

-## Step 3: Start NiFi with Docker Compose
+## Step 3: Start NiFi

 Run this command: